AncestryProGenealogists Scholarship Program (applications due by 31 December) is open to aspiring or practicing professional genealogists.

 AncestryProGenealogists is the official research firm of Ancestry.com, the world’s largest online resource for family history.
 With family history experts, lecturers, and award-winning authors, AncestryProGenealogists has the expertise to provide a wide range of services, from finding a single document to untangling complicated family trees.

-Applicants are asked to submit the following via mail or email:
+Applicants are asked to submit the following via the AncestryProGenealogists online form or mail:

 - Mailing Address